Jaideep210284/Product-Sales-Forecasting-Non-Time-Series-Analysis/README.md

 2. Integrate advanced models like **XGBoost** for more complex non-time series forecasting.
 3. Improve user experience by allowing users to adjust model parameters directly in the app.

----

-## License

-This project is licensed under the MIT License.

----